 Being a Disability Confident employer means that as an employer, we meet set criteria under the scheme and that we encourage applicants with a disability to apply for roles within the organisation.

 One of our commitments is to interview all applicants who declare a disability/long term illness that meet the minimum essential criteria for a job vacancy and to consider them on their abilities.

-Learn more about how we support our staff by taking a reading their stories below.
+Learn more about how we support our staff by reading their stories.

 "I gained self-belief from the support"

 "I was born with a disability to my hands that affects my keyboard use, writing, and also my eyesight affects screenwork.
 My manager sat with me at my desk to gain an understanding of how this impacts me.
 We agreed I would arrange a workplace assessment, and this identified equipment that would make it easier for me to use my laptop.
 My manager supported the outcome and obtained approval to authorise the order of a suitable keyboard and mouse, 2 larger screens, Dragon dictation software and arranged for me to be allocated a fixed desk.
 We also agreed that I would not take my laptop to meetings and training as its keyboard and screen are very hard for me to use.

 "The equipment was only part of the solution though.
 I had a new line manager and head of service following a restructure and their management style, coupled with their awareness of mental health issues turned out to be a massive benefit.
 It became clear that I lacked self-believe and didn’t have the confidence to push myself into work situations that challenged me – that was holding me back.
 They supported me with this aspect and now coming to work feels totally different.
 I feel empowered, confident in meetings with care providers and the equipment provided is supporting me to make a difference."

 "Constant support from my manager helped me through"